nluuarch/ar-p-c/README.md

 - `Dish#ratings`
   - returns a collection of all the Ratings for the Dish
 - `Dish#users`
-  - returns a collection of all the Users who ratinged the Dish
+  - returns a collection of all the Users who rated the Dish

 #### User